Losant/losant-docs/docs/getting-started/walkthrough.md

 ## Step 3: Add the Virtual Device

 Now that we have an application we need a [device](/devices/overview) to store all of our weather data.
 Add a device using the `Add Device` button or the `Devices` menu.
+Choose `Create From Scratch` on the following screen, since we want to create from a blank device.

 ![Add Device](/images/getting-started/walkthrough/add-device.png "Add Device")